cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 1. Tags MUST be supplied as the DST parameter to hash\_to\_field, as described in {{hashtofield}}.

-2. Tags MUST begin with a fixed protocol identification string.
+2. Tags MUST have nonzero length.
+A minimum length of 8 bytes is RECOMMENDED.

-   This identification string should be unique to the protocol.
+3. Tags SHOULD begin with a fixed protocol identification string that is unique to the protocol.

-3. Tags SHOULD include a protocol version number.
+4. Tags SHOULD include a protocol version number.

-4. For protocols that define multiple ciphersuites, each ciphersuite's tag MUST be different.
+5. For protocols that define multiple ciphersuites, each ciphersuite's tag MUST be different.
 For this purpose, it is RECOMMENDED to include a ciphersuite identifier in each tag.

-5. For protocols that use multiple encodings, either to the same curve or to different curves, each encoding MUST use a different tag.
+6. For protocols that use multiple encodings, either to the same curve or to different curves, each encoding MUST use a different tag.
    For this purpose, it is RECOMMENDED to include the encoding's Suite ID ({{suites}}) in the domain separation tag.